yandex-cloud/docs/en/storage/qa.md

 #### What can I do with {{ objstorage-full-name }}? {#qa-usecases}

 With {{ objstorage-name }}, you can:
 * Store your project files (website or server app) in {{ objstorage-name }} and make access to them either public or private.
 Files can be in any format.
-* Store large archive data (up to 5 TB per file) and make them available only to those you allow.
+* Store large archive data (up to 5TB per file) and make them available only to those you allow.
-* Enable collaboration with data inside a distributed organization.
+* Enable shared work with data inside a distributed organization.
 * Provide access to your data from any place on Earth where internet access is available.

 #### How do I get started with {{ objstorage-full-name }}? {#qa-quickstart}

-To start working with {{ objstorage-name }}:
+To get started with {{ objstorage-name }}:
 1. Sign up for {{ yandex-cloud }}.
 1. Create a folder.

    At this step, you can already use {{ objstorage-name }} via the {{ yandex-cloud }} management console.
 You can create and delete buckets, as well as upload objects to and download them from buckets.
 1. Get static keys to use the {{ objstorage-name }} HTTP API or available SDKs and apps.